unccv/uncc_course_overview/readme.md

 Each module will end with a short in-class quiz.
 These quizzes will test basic knowledge of the techniques covered in each section, and probe the understanding gained in the coding challenges.

 ### Course Project (40%)
 The course will include a [semester-long group project](https://github.com/unccv/course_project).
-This project represents a significant portion of a student's grade, and will be broken up into 2 checkpoint (10% each), and a final presentation/submission (20%).
+This project represents a significant portion of a student's grade, and will be broken up into graded checkpoints, including a final presentation.

 ## Programming
 We will make heavy use of python in this course, spend lots of time in jupyter notebooks, and frequently use numpy, matplotlib, scipy, sklearn, opencv, and tensorflow.